Latin Grammy Award for Best Traditional Pop Album

-The Latin Grammy Award for Best Traditional Pop Vocal Album is an award presented at the Latin Grammy Awards since 2012.
+The Latin Grammy Award for Best Traditional Pop Album is an award presented at the Latin Grammy Awards since 2012.
 The award replaced the previous awards for Best Female Pop Vocal Album, Best Male Pop Vocal Album and Best Pop Album by a Duo or Group with Vocals.
 According to the Latin Grammy category definitions, it is designed "For albums containing 51% or more playing time of newly recorded (previously unreleased) material and 51% playing time of Traditional Pop music.
 Albums must also contain 51% or more playing time of vocal tracks.
 For solo artists, duos or groups."